leeclaire156/README-Generator/Develop/test.md

   ## Installation

-  To install...
+  To install..

   ## Usage

-  To use...
+  To use this project..

   ## How to contribute

-  To contribute...
+  Contributions can be made through..

 ## License

-This application is covered under the Boost Software License 1.0 license.
+This application is covered under the MIT License license.

 ## Test Instructions

-  To run a test...
+  Tests can be run through..

   ## Questions